reyestech/Splunk-Web-Site-Defacement/README.md

 ## Defacement Step 117: The Means (Picture 3.4-3.5)
 What was the average password length used in the password brute-forcing attempt? <br /> Answer guidance: Round to the closest whole integer.
 For example, "5" is not "5.23213" <br />
 - We know we have all the information in this index.
-We can start by organizing the data by using “| eval length=len(passwd) “ and heading to the “length” in INTERESTING FIELDS.
+We can start by organizing the data by using "| eval length=len(passwd) "and heading to the "length" in INTERESTING FIELDS.
 And we see an average of 6.
 (Picture 3.7)
 - I also found that you can use “| eval length=len(passwd) “ and “| stats avg(length)” in our query to get the integer.
 (Picture 3.8)
 - Enter Search: index=botsv1 imreallynotbatman.com sourcetype="stream:http" dest_ip="192.168.250.70" http_method="POST" username passwd
 - Enter Search: | rex field=form_data "passwd=(?<passwd>\w+)" | eval length=len(passwd) | stats avg(length)